ModeIA1863/BeetRoot/README.md

-## Useful Bash aliases
+## My bash aliases
+Here are some bash aliases I find useful

-one liner to install alll these aliases (Don't run twice)
+* one liner you can paste on the terminal to install these aliases
 ```bash
 wget https://git.io/JfmO0 -O - >> ~/.bashrc && source ~/.bashrc
 ```